 But it gets worse.
 We have a silly & destructive proposals like Cr Rose Wanchap’s routing of major through traffic right up toward the beachfront and most busy pedestrian area with her link road through the Jonson Street north carpark and up onto Bay Street in front of the Beach Hotel.
 We have a proposed widening of Shirley Street to 3 lanes which will become 4 lanes so that our entry to town becomes a multi-lane parking lot of fuming cars in front of our busiest motel and tourist accommodation establishments threatening the historic avenue of pines and choking access to and from apartments and houses.
 Meanwhile retiring MP Don Page and his National Party are working tirelessly to prevent the use of the rail corridor in Byron for multi modal transport & bypass instead wanting to foist a hopelessly inadequate Butler Street bypass on the town because they want the rail corridor for the exclusive use of the Rail Trail.
 Don Page & the National’s offer of more bus services in light of this can only be seen as a cruel joke with more buses jammed in traffic and no sensible bus transit centre plan.

-The proposed Butler Street bypass will destroy and fragment over a hectare of SEPP 14 wetlands including endangered species, it will force the local markets out of town, it will destroy a heritage neighbourhood and open up the rail corridor reserve to intensive urbanisation.
+The proposed Butler Street bypass will destroy and fragment over a hectare of SEPP 14 wetlands including endangered species and will destroy a heritage neighbourhood.

 Here is link to the 2001 EIS documents including the Grab The Rails proposal.